ShotaDeguchi/PINN_TF2/04_diffusion/README.md

 ## Solution
 PINN solution gives a good agreement with FDM simulation, while requiring shorter computation time.
 PINN inference takes 0.104 sec, which is **40 times faster** than FDM simulation (4.268 sec for the same mesh).
+We also find the loss function fluctuation with training proceeds, hence recommend one emply [learning rate decay](https://arxiv.org/abs/1608.03983).

 Qualitative comparison between FDM and PINN is as follows (black solid line: FDM, red dashed line: PINN).
 <img src="./figures/diffusion.png">